-Installation-Specific Policies (including State and/or Local Laws and Regulations) Recreational use is limited to active duty or retired military and their family members, civil service personnel employed on Beale AFB and their families, and guests of the above.
+Installation-Specific Policies [] (including State and/or Local Laws and Regulations) Base Recreation Access Policy 1 Recreational use is limited to active duty or retired military and their family members, civil service personnel employed on Beale AFB and their families, and guests of the above.
 The public is not allowed general access to the base, but may be permitted controlled access for special events.
-Hunting is only open to those individuals listed in above, dependent on FPCON level.
+Hunting is only open to those individuals listed above, dependent on FPCON level.
 Hunting or fishing guests must be accompanied, and no more than two guests are allowed per hunting visit.
-Groups permitted to hunt on Beale AFB by FPCON level: • Force Protection Normal: No specific restrictions except those outlined in this INRMP, which will be superseded by the Beale AFI Supplement, once approved.

-Base Recreation Access Policy

-- Force Protection Alpha: No specific restrictions except those outlined in this INRMP, which will be superseded by the Beale AFI Supplement, once approved.
-Volunteer game wardens will increase patrols of all known hunting areas and remote parts of the base in support of Force Protection initiatives. - Force Protection Bravo: Hunting is limited to active duty military, family members of active duty military assigned to Beale AFB, military retirees and civilian workers assigned to Beale AFB.
+Groups permitted to hunt on Beale AFB by FPCON level: Force Protection Normal: No specific restrictions except those outlined in this INRMP, which will be superseded by the Beale AFI Supplement, once approved.
+Force Protection Alpha: No specific restrictions except those outlined in this INRMP, which will be superseded by the Beale AFI Supplement, once approved.
+Force Protection Baravo: Hunting is limited to active duty military, family members of active duty military assigned to Beale AFB, military retirees, and civilian workers assigned to Beale AFB.
 Guests are not authorized to hunt on base.
-The base CLEO and volunteer game wardens will increase patrols of all known hunting areas and remote parts of the base in support of Force Protection initiatives. - Force Protection Charlie/Delta: Hunting is terminated until further notice.
+The base CLEO and volunteer game wardens will increase patrols of all known hunting areas and remote parts of the base in support of Force Protection initiatives.
+Force Protection Charlie/Delta: Hunting is terminated until further notice.
 The base CLEO or designee will respond to the hunting sign-in book and begin calling all hunters in the field.
-Any available volunteer game warden will respond to assist. - o Note 1: Hunting will not automatically resume if the
+Any available volunteer game warden will respond to assist.
+Note 1: Hunting will not automatically resume if the Force Protection level is reduced.
+The CLEO will determine the re-opening of hunting on base after close coordination with 9 SFS and the base leadership.